haziq21/kichn/README.md

 # Kichn

-Kichn is a kitchen inventory tracker and grocery list app written in Python for a school project.
+Kichn is a kitchen inventory tracker and grocery list webapp.
 Documentation about the APIs provided by the web server is included in the `docs` folder.
+This is a school project.

 ## Setting up